-Remuneration [in 2012] [in 2012] [in 2012] [in 2013] [in 2013] [in 2013] [in 2013] [in 2013] [in 2014] [in 2014] [in 2015] [in 2016] [in 2015] [in 2016] [in objectives and strategic thrusts of the Company.
-Committee Charter, the Compensation Committee further ensures that the Company's annual reports, Remuneration (in 2012) 2 (in 2013) 2 (in 2014) 2 (in 2015) (in 2012) 2 (in 2013) 2 (in 2014) 2 (in 2015) (in 2012) 1 (in 2013) 1 (in 2014) 1 (in 2015) (adopted on May Under the CG Manual and the Compensation Committee Charter, the Compensation Committee has the function of considering and approving (i) salary structures and modifications thereto for individuals in the positions of Vice President, or its equivalent, and above; (ii) promotions to positions of Division Head and the salary increases to be granted concurrently with such promotions; and (iii) other compensation policy matters such as the adoption, modification and interpretation of corporate Manual and the Compensation Committee Charter, the Compensation Committee is tasked to consider and approve the salary structures for the positions of Vice President, or its equivalent, and above, the promotions to positions of Division Head and the salary increases to be granted concurrently with such promotions and other compensation policy matters such as the adoption, modification and interpretation of corporate benefit plans.
+Remuneration (in 2012) (in 2012) (in 2012) (in 2013) (in 2013) (in 2013) (in 2013) (in 2014) (in 2014) (in 2014) (in 2015) (in 2015) (in 2015) (in 2015) (in 2015) (in 2015) (in 2016) (in objectives and strategic thrusts of the Company.
+Compensation Committee Charter, the Compensation Committee further ensures that the Company's annual reports, Remuneration (in 2012) (in 2012) 2 (in 2013) 2 (in 2014) 2 (in 2015) (in 2012) 1 (in 2013) 1 (in 2014) 1 (in 2015) (adopted on May Under the CG Manual and the Compensation Committee Charter, the Compensation Committee has the function of considering and approving (i) salary structures and modifications thereto for individuals in the positions of Vice President, or its equivalent, and above; (ii) promotions to positions of Division Head and the salary increases to be granted concurrently with such promotions; and (iii) other compensation policy matters such as the adoption, modification and interpretation of corporate Manual and the Compensation Committee Charter, the Compensation Committee is tasked to consider and approve the salary structures for the positions of Vice President, or its equivalent, and above, the promotions to positions of Division Head and the salary increases to be granted concurrently with such promotions and other compensation policy matters such as the adoption, modification and interpretation of corporate benefit plans.
 Under the Compensation Committee Charter, the Compensation Committee further ensures that the Company's relevant officers, set compensation polices and propose the promotion of

-and
+I ı I

-and proxy statements
+and proxy

+statements

 clearly,

 concisely and

 understandably

 disclose the

 compensation

 of its executive

 officers as

 required by

 applicable laws

 or rules and

-6 ., regulations.
+regulations.

-Governance (created on 0 2 1 Yes Under the CG Under the CG Pursuant to the
+Governance 0 2 1 Yes Under the CG Under the CG Pursuant to the

-July 3, 2014) (adopted on May Manual and the Manual and the provisions of the CG
+(created on July 3, 2014) (adopted Manual and the Manual and the provisions of the CG

-11, 2015 ) Governance Governance Manual, the
+on May Governance Governance Manual, the

-0 (in 2015) 2 (in 2015) (in 2015) Committee Committee Governance
+0 2 1 11, 2015 ) Committee Committee Governance

-(111 2015) (111 2015) (in 2015) Charter, the Charter, the Committee has the
+(in 2015) (in 2015) (in 2015) Charter, the Charter, the Committee has the

 Governance Governance power to pursue the

 Committee shall Committee has development,

 0 2 1 have the the implementation and

 (in 2016) (in 2016) (in 2016) following responsibility of review of the

 functions: promoting and corporate

 furthering the governance policies,

 (i) assisting the corporate structures and

 Board in the governance of systems of the

 development the Company.
 Company.

 and

 implementation

 of the corporate

 governance

 policies,

 structures and

 systems of the

 Company,

 including the

 review of their

 adequacy and

 effectiveness;

 and

 (ii) overseeing

 the adoption and

 implementation

 of systems or

 mechanisms for

 the assessment

 and

 improvement of

 the performance

 of the Board, the